Understanding the Different Types of Covid-19 Vaccines

 Step 3.
 Once the immune system knows how to fight the spike proteins, it will be ready to respond quickly to the actual virus if you are exposed to it — and protect you from Covid-19.

-All three types of vaccines — protein subunit, mRNA and viral vector:
+Both types of vaccines — protein subunit and mRNA:

 Why get vaccinated?